scikit-hep/cabinetry/docs/cli.rst

 CLI
 ===

-The installation of `cabinetry` includes a command line interface.
+After installing ``cabinetry``, a command line interface is available.
-Below is an example workflow that builds template histograms defined by the config file `config_example.yml`, and applies post-processing to them.
+Below is an example workflow that builds template histograms defined by the config file ``config_example.yml``, and applies post-processing to them.
-A `pyhf` workspace is then constructed and a maximum likelihood fit is performed.
+A ``pyhf`` workspace is then constructed and a maximum likelihood fit is performed.
-The resulting correlation matrix and pull plot are saved to the default output folder `figures/`.
+The resulting correlation matrix and pull plot are saved to the default output folder ``figures/``.

 .. code-block:: bash